transhumandesign/kag-base/README.md

 ### Legal Considerations and Licensing

-To submit a public pull request you must be legally able and and willing to:
+To submit a public pull request you must be legally able and willing to:

 - Agree to give THD irrevokable commercial and distribution rights to your contribution
 - Agree to do so free of charge unless otherwise stated